Are Ants Cold-Blooded?

-Ants are ectotherms or cold-blooded animals.
-This means that their internal physiological sources of heat are limited or even negligible and that they thus have to rely on external environmental sources such as sunlight for thermoregulation.
+Yes, ants are ectotherms or cold-blooded.
+This means that they can’t regulate body temperature internally.
+Instead, they have to rely on external environmental sources like sunlight for thermoregulation.

 Why Do Ants Need To Thermoregulate?